JacobDev1/JacobDev1/README.md

 I'm a computer scientist looking for a job.

 ## Skills
 **C++ · Python · JS · HTML · CSS · PHP**

-*Can be any language or technology you need, I'm flexible.*

 Certified in **fixing computers**,  **networking** and **programming**.